 -the angle with the blue/green box around it is called the "active angle"

 -once the clip has been edited into the sequence, the active angle is the angle that appears in the Canvas window by default.
-If you click on a different angle, then edit the multiclip into the sequence, that angle will appear in the Canvas.
+If you click on a different angle, then edit the multiclip into the sequence, that angle will appear in the Canvas.-before you can start a mulitcam edit, you have to add the multiclip to the timeline4.
+Using Playhead Sync

 -be sure the play head is at the beginning of the timeline